 Besides your repayment plan and your interest rate, your repayment term will also play a large part in your monthly payment and the amount you’ll pay in the long run.
 Your repayment term determines the length of your repayment and the monthly interest rate that you will be charged over that term.
 Typically, the shorter the repayment term, the lower the interest rate because lenders take on less risk if you repay your private student loans quickly.
 Most lenders offer repayment terms between 5 and 15 years, but some allow terms as long as 20 years.

 U-fi From Nelnet offers more tips on interest rate types and repayment terms that you may find useful.

 Other Options to Consider

 There are other factors you should consider before deciding which type of private student loan is the best fit.
 Private loan lenders may provide competitive borrower benefits and cosigner options to help make repayment easier for you.
-U-fi offers borrower benefits like a discounted interest rate for auto-debit payments and the option to release your cosigner after making 24 on-time payments.
+U-fi From Nelnet offers borrower benefits like a discounted interest rate for auto-debit payments and the option to release your cosigner after making 24 on-time payments.

 Being informed about your options is the first step in achieving your educational goals.
 Finding the right type of private student loan means you can focus on studying, while your college costs are taken care of.

 You can focus on late-night studying and let us help you go further with smarter student loan solutions and better borrower benefits.
 Get started today.